Encyclopedias and dictionaries

 Moorfield (n.d., Definition 1) OR (Moorfield, n.d., Definition 1)

 White (2011) OR (White, 2011)

-- The Moorfield example shows how to indicate a specific dictionary definition.
-In your narrative, use italics for the first use of key terms or phrases when accompanied by a definition, for example:
+- When specifying a definition in your narrative, use italics for the first use of key terms or phrases when accompanied by a definition, for example: